rayfrankenstein/AITOW/README.md

 ---
 “We moved to Agile/Scrum and it has worked well.
 I recently fired an employee who was a slow tester and now others claim that Agile/Scrum is intrusive and refuse to share information on their progress.
 What should I do?”--Anonymous Question, [https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do](https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do)

+--
+"When I was just starting my career as a developer and being introduced to scrum, I also noticed there was no mechanism to question the tasks “one level” above the ones you get.

+That is, you couldn’t look at tasks and say “ah, I see what you’re trying to do!
+It might be easier to do it this way…” The tasks are assigned to you and you can be clever about __how__ you do them, but you can’t be clever about __why/if__ they’re needed.

+The end result is apathetic product development.
+You make what’s asked of you, and the consequences are “someone else’s job”, even if, while you’re making it, you can forsee the consequences causing problems.

+All in the name of pedantic adherence to process and Velocity metrics."--Nimish Gåtam, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

 ---
 "A long time ago, I hired a scrum master.
 Two months later, I fired the scrum master, and exorcised scrum from my company.
 It was bureaucratic, it siloed people (you are front end, and you will only work on front end) turned simple decisions into decision by committee designed to reduce risk to the committee members, favored people who had little knowledge in decision making and put 10 out of 10 client projects behind schedule.
 I've never really looked at scrum again..."--IndyMike, https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)